Nolendil/codejam25/README.md

 This is like a Hangman game, except it's **very** unfair.
 The secret word is not chosen at the start.
 Instead, the game starts with a list of about 500 words and everytime you enter a letter, it tries and discards all words that contains your chosen letter.
-A letter is accepted only when it's present in all the remaining words.
+A letter is accepted either if it's present in all the remaining words, or it might happen randomly.
 It's most likely impossible to win with less than 8 lives for a 5 letter word.
 You can try and start with "E-T-A-O-I-N", the most common English letters, to reduce the pool of candidate words fast.
 However, the fastest way to pass the test is probably to spam inputs and retry until you eventually win.